Barn Owls by US States

 - Even in states that show rare or low populations of barn owls, there may be pockets of populations.
 Ohio is an excellent example where certain counties have fair numbers.
 It is these populations that can be expanded through nest box programs.

 - Also, some states that have suffered declines may have increasing populations of barn owls due to habitat restoration, such as Pennsylvania where the Pennsylvania State Game Commission is reestablishing many acres of wild grasslands throughout the state.
 Again, nest box programs in such states are encouraged by wildlife officials.

 - In states that show medium to high populations of barn owls, take into account barn owl preferred habitat.
-Barn owls do not inhabit forests or altitudes above 2000 to 5000 feet depending on latitude.
+Barn owls do not inhabit forests or most cities.
 For an example, click on the link under the state of Washington below for a typical pattern of barn owl range in a mountainous state.

 - Keep in mind that the barn owl is likely more common than suspected in most areas.
 It is a highly secretive bird, and unlike other owls, calls infrequently except in breeding season.
 Also keep in mind that barn owl range is very dynamic due to the strong dispersal instinct in the young that disperse for up to hundreds of miles in all directions.
 Northern young tend to go south, but not strictly—plenty go east, west, and north.
 This means that those areas in need of bolstering populations receive dispersing barn owls on a regular basis, and if proper habitat has been restored with nesting sites, there is a good chance those barn owls will try to populate those areas.